isomerpages/nlb-biblioasia/_holding-area/Gloved Gods: Battling Key, Yeo Choon Song and the Roaring 20s of Singapore Boxing.md

 “The Big Fight,” _Malaya Tribune_, 21 July 1922, 8.
 (From NewspaperSG)

 “Boxing,” _Malaya Tribune_, 4 January 1924, 8.
 (From NewspaperSG).
-Similar syndicates mushroomed across the region – the Penang Boxing Syndicate and the Oriental Boxing Syndicate being two others frequently mentioned in that era’s newspapers.&nbsp;
+Similar syndicates mushroomed across the region – the Penang Boxing Syndicate and the Oriental Boxing Syndicate being two others frequently mentioned in that era’s newspapers.

 “Box: Song Knocks Out Cowboy Reyes,” _Straits Times_, 7 January 1927, 10.
 (From NewspaperSG).
 This is not to imply that there weren’t other local champion boxers in Singapore at the time.
 The Eurasian Walley brothers, Boy and Bud, were considered legends in the flyweight category with the former coming close to winning the world crown.
 See Boy Walley, “The Pride of Malaya,” _The Sportsman_ 2, no. 9 (6 May 1931): 10.
-(From NUS Libraries) &nbsp;
+(From NUS Libraries)

 Lim Kee Chan, “Song Did Not Believe in Second-Best Performance,” _Straits Times_, 26 April 1981, 27.
 (From NewspaperSG)